dw0nji/linkedin-project-scraper/README.md

 1. Download all the necessary dependencies
 2. Create a .env file with these two attributes: EMAIL and PASSWORD.
 3. Swap out the LinkedIn URL with your desired URL of a page that has a projects section
+4. The JSON data is structured as follows: projects:[
+     {
+       title: '',
+       date: '',
+       description: '',
+       skills: '',
+       img: ''
+     }

+   ]
-4. Add some code at the end to do whatever you desire with the JSON data!
+5. Be creative and do what you like with the JSON output!